-To create these works, I first worked in illustrator to create cut paths for the steel elements.
-I then used an industrial-strength laser cutting system to create the cutouts, and then working with the glass blowers at The Ohio State University I worked to blow glass into the first forms.
+To create these glass and metal works was a process.
+I began with Adobe Illustrator to create cut paths for steel elements.
+I used an industrial-strength laser cutting system to create the cutouts and then worked with the glass blowers at The Ohio State University to blow glass into the first forms.

-The forms were quite satisfying, and very much to my liking, however, in the annealing process, the first experiments proved that steel and glass have a very different coefficient of expansion and contraction, so they cracked.
+The forms were quite satisfying, and very much to my liking, however, in the annealing process, the first experiments, sadly proved that steel and glass have a very different coefficient of expansion and contraction, so they cracked.

-At Pilchuck, we were able to use tig welding to join the three pieces together, and grind them down.
+At Pilchuck, we were able to use tig welding to join the three pieces together.

 Once the glass was blown into the forms the process of removing the excess glass around the sharp edges was really scary.
 I was really lucky to have Simon Maberly as the glass artist who did the cold-working in removing the glass from the edges.